Hierarchical Latent Structures in Data Generation Process Unify Mechanistic Phenomena across Scale: Comparative Validation on Large Models

-\paragraph{PCFG} The probabilistic context-free grammar represents an intermediate level of generative complexity.
+{\bf PCSG.} Similar to \citet{Pseudo-PCSG}, we use a context-free backbone (i.e., a PCFG) and introduce context-dependent production rules at the very last stage while expanding non-terminal symbols to terminal symbols.
 Unlike regular grammars, which capture only local token dependencies, a PCFG introduces a hierarchical structure through nested production rules.
 This structure enables the generation of sentences with grammatical relationships between constituents, specifically subjects, verbs, and objects.
-As shown in Appendix~\ref{app:cflreference}, the model constructs sequences using recursive nonterminal expansions that correspond to different levels.
+We construct sequences using recursive non-terminal expansions that correspond to different levels (Appendix~\ref{app:cflreference}).

 The data generation process begins with a document symbol \( S \), which expands into multiple document segments \( D_i \).
 Each segment represents a hierarchical unit, such as a section or paragraph, that further decomposes into sentences.
 The \texttt{shuffle} operator applied at the document level randomizes the order of these units, preventing the model from overfitting to a fixed sequence order.
 Within each sentence, the production rules distinguish between two types: assertions and questions.
 Assertions combine subjects, verbs, and objects into simple or compound statements, while questions invert the order of these components to form interrogative patterns.
 This hierarchical design captures the syntactic relationships found in natural language, even though the tokens themselves remain abstract.